Fujairah: Climate

-2022 Floods in Fujairah:
+2022 Floods in Fujairah

 In 2022, Fujairah experienced significant flooding due to heavy rains that occurred in July.
 This led to widespread damage in the emirate, affecting businesses and residents alike.
 The floods were part of a larger weather event that brought the highest recorded rainfall in nearly three decades.
 The damage was substantial, with traders in Fujairah reporting major losses.
-Additionally, the floods resulted in rescue operations for hundreds of people and the establishment of temporary shelters for those displaced by the flooding.
+The floods resulted in rescue operations for hundreds of people and the establishment of temporary shelters for those displaced by the flooding.